Archive How to Block Websites on Windows with Chrome Browser

 Blocking Websites for Parental Control

 In this day and age, who wouldn’t block a few websites just to make sure their child has a safe web surfing experience?
-There are too many websites that either host inappropriate ads or contain inappropriate content and you reserve the right to protect your child from them.
+There are too many websites that either host inappropriate ads or contain inappropriate content.
+You reserve the right to protect your child from them.

 Parental control is a valid reason to learn how to block websites on Windows Chrome